JcDenis/topWriter/README.md

 ## REQUIREMENTS

- topWriter requires:
+_topWriter_ requires:

  * permissions to manage widgets
-  * Dotclear 2.6
+ * Dotclear 2.19

 ## USAGE

-First install topWriter, manualy from a zip package or from Dotaddict repository.
+First install _topWriter_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

 Add and configure "Top writer" from widgets manager.